-$$E(MVCR{fijt}) = \underbrace{E(p{yijt}) E(MP{xijt})}{W{fijt}}$$ (1)
+$$E(MVCR{fijt}) = \underline{E(p{yijt}) E(MP{xijt})}{WC}$$ (1)

-$$E(AVCR{fijt}) = \underbrace{E(p{yijt}) E(AP{xijt})}{W{fijt}}$$ (2)
+$$E(AVCR{fijt}) = \frac{E(p{yijt}) E(AP{xijt})}{W{fijt}}$$ (2)

-where $w_f$ is the price of fertilizer, $p_y$ is the producer price of the crop in question, i indexes individual farms, j indexes their fields and t indexes time.
+where w_i is the price of fertilizer, p_i is the producer price of the crop in question, i indexes individual farms, / indexes their fields and / indexes time.
 An expected AVCR of greater than one means that a farmer expects to increase its income as a result of fertilizer use (the average gain per unit); an expected MVCR of greater than one indicates income would be expected to increase with an increase in the rate of fertilizer application.
 However, African smallholder farmers tend to be risk averse, and the inclusion of a risk premium will often better measure the relationship between the VCRs and farmer adoption behavior (e.g., Anderson, Dillon, and Hardaker 1977).
 Moreover, farmers incur other costs associated with fertilizer use that are unaccounted for in VCR measures, for example increased weeding labor is needed on fertilized plots because the fertilizer contributes to weed growth that competes with plants for the nutrients.
-Farmers may also incur transaction costs of obtaining inputs and selling crops that are not accounted for in $w_f$ and $p_v$ .
-For these reasons, an AVCR of two has been typically used in the literature as the benchmark for reliably profitable adoption (e.g., Xu et al. 2009b; Sauer and Tchale 2009; Bationo et al. 1992) dating back to work by the FAO (1975) in order use in studies estimating the impacts of nation-wide input subsidy programs.
+Farmers may also incur transaction costs of obtaining inputs and selling crops that are not accounted for in w_f and p_y .
+For these reasons, an AVCR of two has been typically used in the literature as the benchmark for reliably profitable adoption (e.g., Xu et al. 2009b; Sauer and Tchale 2009; Bationo et al. 1992) dating back to work by the FAO (1975) in order to better accommodate risk and uncertainty, adjust for the many unobserved costs associated with fertilizer use, and serve as an approximation for the rate at which fertilizer is profitable enough for smallholder farmers to want to use it (see Kelly 2005).6

-&lt;sup>5 In many cases, the objectives of on-farm research trials are not to estimate the response rates that farmers are actually getting their own fields, but to demonstrate the differences in yield or NUE that could be achieved if specific management practices or soil-augmenting investments were made (Snapp et al. 2014).
-For these reasons, we believe that NUE estimates derived from researcher-managed trials are generally inappropriate for
+5 In many cases, the objectives of on-farm research trials are not to estimate the response rates that farmers are actually getting their own fields, but to demonstrate the differences in yield or NUE that could be achieved if specific management practices or soil-augmenting investments were made (Snapp et al. 2014).
+For these reasons, we believe that NUE estimates derived from researcher-managed trials are generally inappropriate for use in studies estimating the impacts of nation-wide input subsidy programs.